Line-of-Sight Pursuit in Monotone and Scallop Polygons: Introduction

 \section{Introduction}

 We study a turn based pursuit-evasion game in which a pursuer $\cP$ chases an evader $\cE$ in a simply connected polygon $Q$ with boundary $\partial Q$.
 The players have unit speed, so they can move to any point within unit distance of their current location, provided that the line segment connecting these points is contained in $Q$.
-The pursuer's goal is to catch the evader in finite time {\red using a deterministic strategy}, while the evader tries to avoid capture indefinitely.
+The pursuer's goal is to catch the evader in finite time using a deterministic strategy, while the evader tries to avoid capture indefinitely.
 Both players have full knowledge of the layout of environment, but they have asymmetric sensing capabilities.
 The evader has \style{full-visibility}, meaning that $\cE$ knows the location of $\cP$ at all times.
 The pursuer only has \style{line-of-sight visibility}: she knows the exact location of $\cE$ only when the line segment $\overline{\cP\cE} \subset Q$.
 Therefore, the pursuer must search when $\cE$ is obscured by features of the environment.
-The capture condition requires both proximity and visibility: the evader is captured when $d(\cP, \cE) \leq 1$ and $\overline{\cP\cE} \subset Q$.
+The capture condition requires both proximity and visibility: the evader is captured when the distance $d(\cP, \cE) \leq 1$ and $\overline{\cP\cE} \subset Q$.

 The line-of-sight restriction puts the pursuer at a great disadvantage.
-Isler, Kannan and Khanna \cite{isler05tro}~provide a winning strategy for a full-visibility pursuer $\cP$ in a simply connected polygon, called \style{lion's strategy}.
-They also construct environments for which a pursuer $\cP$ with line-of-sight visibility does not have a deterministic winning strategy.
-Recently, Klein and Suri \cite{klein+suri} provided an upper bound for the number of pursuers required for this setting: $O(n^{1/2})$ line-of-sight pursuers have a winning strategy in any simply connected polygon.
-They construct a comb-like environment (with visibility-blocking notches in its corridors) that requires $\Theta(n^{1/2})$ pursuers, so their bound is tight.
+Isler et al.~provide a winning strategy for a full-visibility pursuer $\cP$ in a simply connected polygon, called \style{lion's strategy}.\cite{isler05tro} They also construct environments for which a pursuer $\cP$ with line-of-sight visibility does not have a deterministic winning strategy.
+Klein and Suri provided an upper bound for the number of pursuers required for this setting: $O(n^{1/2})$ line-of-sight pursuers have a winning strategy in any simply connected polygon.\cite{klein+suri} They construct a comb-like environment (with visibility-blocking notches in its corridors) that requires $\Theta(n^{1/2})$ pursuers, so their bound is tight.